Vadimovski/obsidian_ai/README.md

 # File Handler AI — AI text processing for Obsidian

-The plugin leverages AI (OpenAI or Ollama) to automate text cleanup, topic-based splitting, and summarization.
+The plugin leverages AI to automate text cleanup, topic-based splitting, and summarization.
 It also supports batch processing, custom prompts, dictionaries, and a text comparison tool.

 ![preview](preview.jpg)